Poplar Forest: Architectural design

-When construction began at Poplar Forest in 1806, Jefferson was still President of the United States.
-He supervised the construction from Washington, DC.
+When construction began at Poplar Forest in 1806, Jefferson was President of the United States.
+He supervised the construction from Washington, D.C.
 Thomas Jefferson was a self-taught architect known for his work at Monticello and the Virginia State Capitol; he frequently borrowed designs from classical sources, and was attracted to Palladio's classical architecture in the Veneto as well as designs from 16th century France.
 Jefferson designed Poplar Forest as his personal retreat house and selected the property because of its distance from his public life.

 The octagonal house may have been the first of its kind to have been built in the United States.
-The house at Poplar Forest is made of brick and has an octagonal floor plan; it consists of a central square space and three sides made of elongated octagon rooms.
-There is an entry hall on the remaining side of the house, which is two smaller rooms divided by a short entry hall.
-There is a skylight in the central dining room and its dimensions are 20’ x 20’ x 20’, which makes it a perfect cube.
-Jefferson also elected to add pedimented porticoes on low arcades that were attached to both the northern and southern facades as well as the east and west stairwells.
+The house at Poplar Forest is made of brick and has an octagonal floor plan.
+The main floor’s plan has a central square space (dining room) with elongated octagon rooms on three sides.
+The house’s entry is on the fourth (northern) side of the central room where an entry hall, which is centered on the facade, divides two smaller rooms.
+There is a skylight in the central dining room.
+The dining room dimensions are 20’ x 20’ x 20’, which makes it a perfect cube.
+Jefferson also designed pedimented porticoes on low arcades that were centered on both the northern and southern facades as well as the east and west stairwells.
 Scholars agree that the retreat house at Poplar Forest is an excellent example of octagonal symmetry; Jefferson's design for the building reflects a consistent geometric approach likely made possible by his well-known proficiency in algebra, geometry, trigonometry, and Newtonian calculus.

 Post-Jeffersonian modifications and preservation

-By different owners, the main house underwent many alterations, and the plantation's acreage was incrementally reduced to 50 acres (20 ha) at the time of acquisition by the Corporation for Jefferson's Poplar Forest.
-There was a fire in 1845; the Cobbs and Hutter families chose to rebuild in the Greek revival style and to add an attic story for sleeping; this modified the interior plan of the house.
+Under different owners, the main house underwent many alterations, and the plantation's acreage was incrementally reduced to 50 acres (20 ha) at the time of acquisition by the Corporation for Jefferson's Poplar Forest.
+There was a fire in 1845; the Cobbs and Hutter families rebuilt in the Greek revival style and added an attic story for sleeping; this modified the interior plan of the house.
 The original walls, chimney, and columns remained after the renovation.

-The Corporation for Jefferson's Poplar Forest is using early 19th-century building materials including heavy timber-frame construction, hemp sash cord, iron hardware from Colonial Williamsburg as well as 19th-century building techniques in their restoration work including column rendering and burning limestone to produce traditional lime mortar and plaster.
+The Corporation for Jefferson's Poplar Forest used early 19th-century building materials including heavy timber-frame construction, hemp sash cord, and iron hardware from Colonial Williamsburg.
+They also used 19th-century building techniques, such as column rendering and burning limestone to produce traditional lime mortar and plaster, for their restoration work.
 The goal of the restorations is to restore Poplar Forest to Jefferson's original architectural vision.